LucaCanali/sparkMeasure/docs/Scala_shell_and_notebooks.md

 # Use sparkMeasure with Scala shell or notebooks

-Notes on how to use sparkMeasure to collect Spark workload metrics when Scala shell or a Scala notebook.
+Notes on how to use sparkMeasure to collect Spark workload metrics with Scala shell or a Scala notebook.
 See also [README](../README.md) for an introduction to sparkMeasure and its architecture.